-One of the aims of the Bill will be to boost the uptake of ultra low emission vehicles (ULEVs), and the consultation document, which was published on October 24, states: "It is proposed that the following powers are included in the Bill:
+One of the aims of the Bill will be to boost the uptake of ultra low emission vehicles (ULEVs), and the consultation document, which has just been published, states: “It is proposed that the following powers are included in the Bill:

 Going into more details on the powers regarding charging points it states: “Given the variety of businesses currently retailing vehicle fuel, we propose that the measure be restricted to those above a certain size.
 This could be defined in a number of ways, including turnover, vehicle throughput, and/or volume of fuel sold.